 White Avens is an erect native perennial plant, 1 to 2 feet high.
 Stems are slightly hairy above, more so lower, round, slender and occasionally branched.
 The upper stem will develop into a branched cluster of up to three flower stalks.

 Leaves consist of stalked lower basal leaves that have three (sometimes five), toothed leaflets, while the upper stem leaves are smaller toothed leaflets or single leaves with three major lobes.
 The terminal leaflet is always larger.
 Upper leaves are either sessile or with very short stalks.
 Leaves, especially the lower, have a bit of a wrinkled appearance.

-Seed: This arrangement matures into a round cluster of achenes which have the old flower styles extending outward with a hook at their tips which catches fur and clothing as a means of dispersing the seed.
-Mature seeds are brown, flattened, with some fine whitish hair, and with the style residue attached resemble a hockey stick.
+Seed: This carpel arrangement matures into a round cluster of achenes which have the old flower styles extending outward with a hook at their tips which catches fur and clothing as a means of dispersing the seed.
+Mature seeds are brown, flattened, with some fine whitish hair, and with the style residue attached they resemble a hockey stick.

 Names: The genus, Geum, is an old Latin name for plants in the Avens group - said to have been used by Pliny in his natural history.
 The species, canadense, refers to 'of Canada'.
-The author name for the plant classification - ‘Jacq.’ is for Nikolaus Joseph von Jacquin (1727-1817), Dutch botanist who became Professor of Botany and Chemistry at the University of Vienna where he was also director of the botanical gardens.
+The author name for the plant classification from 1772 - ‘Jacq.’ is for Nikolaus Joseph von Jacquin (1727-1817), Dutch botanist who became Professor of Botany and Chemistry at the University of Vienna where he was also director of the botanical gardens.